serras/emacs-haskell-tutorial/tutorial.md

   * Save the file with `C-x C-s`.
   * Apply the changes with `M-x eval-buffer RET`, or restart Emacs.

 It is time to open a Haskell file!
 You can do it by issuing `C-x C-f` and then writing the path to either a new or an existing file.
-It is required that the extension is `.hs` or `.lhs` for Emacs to recognize that it is a Haskell file and enable the newly installed `haskell-mode`.
+It is required that the extension is `.hs` or `.lhs` for Emacs to recognize that it is a Haskell file and enable the newly-installed `haskell-mode`.

 If you write Haskell code now, it should be syntax highlighted.
 If you press Tab in the file, `haskell-indentation` will take care of the layout rule and indent your code as needed.
 But let's use some time to look at the bottom of the screen: after the file name, you should notice that `Haskell Ind` is written.
 This tells you about the major and minor mode of this file, an important concept in Emacs:
-  * A major mode, in this case `Haskell` defines the global way of interacting with the file.
-Each file has one major mode associated, usually related to the programming language in which the file is written.
+  * A major mode, in this case `Haskell`, defines the global way of interacting with the file.
+Each file has one major mode associated with it, usually related to the programming language in which the file is written.
   * In addition, any amount of minor modes can be enabled.
 Those define smaller interactions which complement the major one.
 In this case, we have `Ind`, related to indentation.
-In many cases, you have a great deal of minor modes enabled per file.
+In many cases, you will have a great deal of minor modes enabled per file.

 There is also an external package, called _haskell-indentation 2n try_, or simply [`hi2`](https://github.com/errge/hi2), which provides some changes from `haskell-indentation` to make it easier to use.
 The package is available in MELPA, so you can get it easily from the repository.
 As a reminder, installing a package is done by pressing `M-x`, then `package-install`, and finally writing the name of the package, in this case `hi2`.
 To activate the indentation mode for Haskell files, you need to insert the following text in the configuration file:
 ```lisp